-About 77% percent of Americans go online every day, leaving an accumulating trail of “digital assets” that might include photos, videos, emails, financial records, and other permanently recorded bits and pieces that tell the story of our days, weeks and years.
+About 77% percent of Americans go online every day, leaving an accumulating trail of “digital assets” that might include photos, videos, emails, financial records, and other permanently recorded bits and pieces that tell the story of our days, weeks, and years.
 The internet makes this process easy and convenient.
+There is also the risk of identity theft with this online convenience.
 Posting a photo takes five seconds.
 But what will this mountain of easily posted photos and comments mean for our loved ones after we’re gone?

 Estate Planning and Digital Records